 The Toronto hearing of the Airspace Tribunal is co-presented by The Power Plant and the Master of Visual Studies program at the Daniels Faculty, University of Toronto.
 Speakers from a broad range of expertise, disciplines and lived experience – including Climate Change, Human Rights, Artificial Intelligence, Geopolitics, Contemporary Warfare, Biopolitics, Psychology and Forced Migration – will consider whether we need increased protection from threats from above through the recognition of this proposed new human right.

 The hearing will take place over three 2-hour online panel discussions followed by a one 1-hour online summative session.
 The Power Plant’s Director, Gaëtane Verna, will be the Chair, introducing each session and all speakers.
-Counsel to the Tribunal, Kirsty Brimelow QC of Doughty Street Chambers (London, UK), will pose questions to the Experts.
+Counsel to the Tribunal, Kirsty Brimelow KC of Doughty Street Chambers (London, UK), will pose questions to the Experts.
 Members of the audience – our judges – will also be able to ask questions.

-The Airspace Tribunal invites representations from experts across a broad range of disciplines and lived experience to consider the case for and against the recognition of a new human right to protect the freedom to exist without physical or psychological threat from above.
+The Airspace Tribunal invites representations from experts across a broad range of disciplines and lived experience to consider the case for and against the recognition of a new human right to protect the freedom to live without physical or psychological threat from above.

 - Shona Illingworth is an artist whose video and sound installations and research-led practice investigate memory, cultural erasure and structures of power and their impact on how the future is imagined in situations of social tension and conflict.
 She is Reader in Arts, University of Kent.